-All you need to do is change the ratio found between your drive and the driven gear.
+All you need to do is change the gear ratio found between your drive and the driven gear.
 Choosing a driven gear with fewer teeth speeds up the reading.
 On the other hand, having one with additional teeth will make the reading move slower.
 Changing the drive gear causes the opposite to occur: fewer teeth slows it down while more teeth speeds it up.
 Most people opt to change the driven gear because it’s at the end of the cable and easier to get to than the drive gear found in the transmission housing.

 If you want to use our earlier example where the speedometer was off by 12 mph, you would need a driven gear that featured fewer teeth.
-The following formula works with many Chrysler, Ford, and GM vehicles to help you figure the number of drive gear teeth you want to use.
+The following speedometer calibrations formula works with many Chrysler, Ford, and GM vehicles to help you figure the number of drive gear teeth you want to use.

 Take the number of drive gear teeth, multiply that by axle ratio and then multiply that again by tire revolutions per mile.
 Once you have that number, you’ll divide it by 1,001.
 This will give you the teeth you need on your driven gear to provide an accurate reading.

 Because this hasn’t been complicated enough for you yet, let’s take a minute to measure tires as well.
 You’ll measure your diameter from the ground until you reach the center of the axle.
 Make sure your tire is fully inflated and then multiply that number by two.
-This number provides a rear-world number because your tire is flattened where it rolls on your pavement.
+This number provides a real-world number because your tire is flattened where it rolls on your pavement.

 If you want a more accurate reading, measure the rolling circumference instead.
 This is the distance a tire travels through one full rotation.
 Make a mark at the bottom center of your sidewall and on the pavement in the same spot.
 Then, roll the vehicle forward until the chalk hits the bottom again.
 Divide this distance by Pi (3.14159) to get the real diameter needed for our above equation.